 Two very different cultures meeting head on

 Just recently I’ve been involved in a project where one organisation has been taken over by another and we’re helping bring the cultures together.
 On one side we had an organisation with a culture of early adoption and technical innovation.
-On the other hand we had a larger, more established organisation, who were somewhat risk adverse – preferring safe and established products – and the benefits of adopting new technologies once they are tried and tested (and a bit cheaper)!
+On the other hand we had a larger, more established organisation, who were somewhat risk adverse – preferring safe and established products – and the benefits of adopting new technologies once they are tried and tested.
 Both of these approaches have merit, but highlight the different cultural approaches.

 These are two very different cultures, two very different ways of doing things, and two very different mind-sets, so how do we start bringing them together?